vmware-archive/lobot/README.md

 ![Lobot](http://i.imgur.com/QAkd7.jpg)
 ###Easily create your CI server on EC2

 Lando Calrissian relies on Lobot to keep Cloud City afloat, and now you can rely on Lobot to get your continuous integration server running in the cloud.
-Lobot is a gem that will help you spin-up, bootstrap, and install Jenkins for CI for your Rails app on Amazon EC2.
+Lobot is a gem that will help you spin-up, bootstrap, and install Jenkins or TeamCity for CI for your Rails app on Amazon EC2.

 # What do I get?